Diplomate in Chiropractic

 • Case presentations

-• Written and practical exams at the completion of Year 1 and 2
+• Written exam at end of Year 1, and written and practical exams at the completion of Year 2